Yooooomi/your_spotify/README.md

 2. Fill out all the informations.
 3. Copy the **public** and the **secret** key into your `docker-compose` file under the name of `SPOTIFY_PUBLIC` and `SPOTIFY_SECRET` respectively.
-4. Add an authorized redirect URI corresponding to your **server** location on the internet adding the suffix **/oauth/spotify/callback**.
+4. Add an authorized redirect URI corresponding to your **server** location on the internet or your local network adding the suffix **/oauth/spotify/callback**.
    1. use the `EDIT SETTINGS` button on the top right corner of the page.
    2. add your URI under the `Redirect URIs` section.
    - i.e: `http://localhost:8080/oauth/spotify/callback` or `http://home.mydomain.com/your_spotify_backend/oauth/spotify/callback`